verilog-to-routing/vtr-verilog-to-routing/vtr_flow/benchmarks/verilog/koios/README.md

 If users want to use a different FPGA architecture file, they can replace the macro instantiations in the benchmarks with their equivalents from the FPGA architectures they wish to use.

+## Proxy benchmarks
+In Koios 2.0, there are 8 synthetic/proxy benchmarks.
+These were generated using a framework that is present [here](https://github.com/UT-LCA/koios_proxy_benchmarks).
+To generate more benchmarks using this framework, use the generate_benchmark.py script.

 ## Regressions
 Koios benchmarks are tested by the following regression tests in VTR:
 | Suite         |Test Description      | Config file   | Wall-clock time   |